Expected Family Contribution and Financial Need

-Most financial aid is based on Financial.
-Financial Need is the difference between your college's Cost of Attendance and your Expected Family Contribution (EFC).
+Most financial aid is based on financial need.
+Financial need is the difference between your college's Cost of Attendance and your Student Aid Index (SAI) [formerly referred to a the Expected Family Contribution (EFC)].

 Financial Need is: